Division of Interior Design

 I D 5123.
 Environment and Human Behavior.3 Credit Hours.

-Prerequisite: Graduate standing in the College of Architecture, and I D 5133 or RCPL 5113; or permission of instructor.
-The course introduces students to environmental psychology for design and illustrates situations that a designer will likely encounter while pursuing a design career.
-Students' analytical and deductive skills will be sharpened.
-Students will analyze situations and draw upon past knowledge and circumstances to deduce an outcome.
+(Slashlisted with I D 4123) Prerequisite: Graduate standing in the College of Architecture, and I D 5133 or RCPL 5113; or permission of instructor.
+The course introduces students to a range of fundamental readings on theories and practices relevant to Environment-Behavior (E-B) relationships (people and their environment).
+The course also introduces students to environmental psychology for design and illustrates situations that they will likely encounter.
+No student may earn credit for both 4123 and 5123.
 (F)

 I D 5133.
 Research Methods.3 Credit Hours.